kurtosis-tech/awesome-kurtosis/smart-contract-example/README.md

 - `test/` contains a simple test for our token contract
 - `hardhat.config.ts` configures our Hardhat setup.
-It allows us to configure Hardhat configure our environment to use a local Ethereum network created by the `eth-network-package`.
+It allows us to configure Hardhat configure to use a local Ethereum network created by the `eth-network-package`.

 ### Running the Example

-This assumes you have the following services installed.
+This assumes you have the following services installed:
 - [Kurtosis CLI](https://docs.kurtosis.com/cli/)
 - [`npx`](https://www.npmjs.com/package/npx)
 - Hardhat